ELECTRONICS & PHOTONICS DEVICES - 2023/4

 Methods of Teaching / Learning

 The learning and teaching strategy is designed to achieve the module aims by exposing students to key areas of modern semiconducting devices, including semiconducting materials, underlying physics phenomena and operation of devices.
-Students will be shown real samples of semiconductors and a range of electronic and photonic devices to demonstrate the connection between the course material and real life applications.
-Students will be motivated to learn about new developments in the field including nanotechnology and large area electronics.
+Students will be shown real examples of semiconductors and a range of electronic and photonic devices to demonstrate the connection between the course material and real-life applications.
+Students will be motivated to learn about new developments in the field including photovoltaics, light emitting diodes and large area electronics.

-- Private study of specified material (texbooks, web, articles) (84 hours).
+Private study of specified material (textbooks, online resources, research articles) (84 hours).

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.